npickens/darkroom/README.md

 Compilation allows for a library to require (optional), a delegate to use after compilation (optional), and a block that returns the compiled version of the asset's own content.

+Passing a delegate will cause the asset to be treated as if it is that type once it has been compiled.
+For example, HTX templates use `delegate: JavaScriptDelegate` because they get compiled to JavaScript and thus should be treated as JavaScript files post compilation.

 ```ruby
 Darkroom.register('.ext1', '.ext2', '...') do
   # ...